-Step 3: Now, add a new Score Branch Node using This Tree > Add Node.
-In the Score Branch Node, you can specify which node should appear next (and which to branch to) according to a range of scores.
+Step 3: Now, add a new Logic Node using This Tree > Add Node.
+In the Logic Node, you can specify which node should appear next (and which to branch to) according to rules you create.

-Step 4: Link the last button click of your test/quiz/assessment to this new Score Branch Node.
+Step 4: Link the last button click of your test/quiz/assessment to this new Logic Node.

-Note that the Score Branch Node never appears on screen.
+Note that the Logic Node never appears on screen.
 When you direct the flow of your Zingtree to this node, it looks at the sum total of all the button click scores, and redirects to the proper node.

 Need to See More Examples?
-The Zingtree Gallery has three trees that use the new Scoring capabilities.
+The Zingtree Gallery has three trees that use Scoring.
 You can play or examine them to see how they work.
-See the Evaluations examples.
+See the Logic Demos.